 School Attendance Service

-Central Plateau REAP now runs the new School Attendance Service.
-Previously two services, the District Truancy Service and the Non-Enrolled Truancy Service, the new service combines these two roles and the branding is “ecase – Every Child Attending School Everyday”.
+Central Plateau REAP runs the Taupo District School Attendance Service.
+The branding fort this service is “ecase – Every Child Attending School Everyday”.
 The service intends to significantly reduce unjustified absence rates and the time taken to return learners to education.

 The vision of the attendance service is centred on learners, and both learners and whānau lie at the heart of stakeholder efforts to improve attendance, engagement and ultimately achievement of individual learners.
 The new service, which REAP runs on behalf of the Ministry of Education, extends beyond returning a learner back to school.
 It looks at all factors contributing to a learner’s unjustifiable absence or non-enrolment and identifies what school, family/whānau, community and social service support is required to sustain attendance.